 Why are people tweeting about it now?

-It’s unclear!
-You’d think with 280 characters on Twitter, we’d get a little more explanation.
-One theory is that Gadot and Affleck had heard that Snyder’s cut of the movie could end up on HBO Max when it launches in 2020.
-Disney+ already uses behind-the-scenes footage as an incentive for their platform and HBO Max might take a similar approach.
-Or it could be much simpler.
-When Snyder stepped down, fans almost immediately began campaigning for his version of the film to be released as bonus footage.
-So when the director shared some slightly unfamiliar images from Justice League on the social-media platform Vero earlier this week, fans jumped to the conclusion that they were from His Cut.
-Gadot could’ve seen a fan post about it on her Instagram explore page this week and decided to randomly tweet her support for the director.
-Affleck tagged along and Snyder appreciated it, but perhaps there’s no larger plan in the works.
-Big Brother took a night off.
+You underestimate how much they wanna see this movie.
+In 2019, speculators guessed that Gadot and Affleck were aware of the possibility of Snyder’s cut ending up on HBO Max in 2020, hence the tweets.
+Disney+ already uses behind-the-scenes footage as an incentive for their platform, so fans thought Warner Bros.’ new platform might take a similar approach.
+In fact, rumors of such an endeavor began swirling again in May 2020, shortly before launch.
+But fans began campaigning for his version of the film to be released as bonus footage long before that.
+So when the director shared some slightly unfamiliar images from Justice League on the social-media platform Vero last year, those fans jumped to the conclusion that they were from His Cut.
+Gadot could’ve seen a fan post about it on her Instagram explore page that week and decided to randomly tweet her support for the director.
+Affleck tagged along and Snyder appreciated it.
+Perhaps there was no larger plan in the works, streaming wars be damned, and Big Brother took a night off.

 Wait, are we sure the Snyder cut exists?
 That recording from the director’s-cuts event is pretty muffled, and Snyder noticeably did not screen Justice League there.